astropy/astropy-APEs/APE2.rst

 --------------

-Whenever this APE is updated, the core package documentation should be updated to reflect the latest guidelines described above.
+Whenever this APE is updated, the core package documentation should be updated to reflect the latest guidelines described above: https://github.com/astropy/astropy/pull/14713

 Backward compatibility
 ----------------------